bigbluebutton/bigbluebutton.github.io/index.md

 **BigBlueButton** is an open source web conferencing system for on-line learning.
 We believe every student with a web browser should have access to a high-quality on-line learning experience.
 We intend to make that possible with BigBlueButton.

 This documentation is for administrators and developers who want to install, customize, and enhance BigBlueButton.
-For an end-user overview of BigBlueButton (with videos) visit [bigbluebutton.org](http://bigbluebutton.org).
+For an end-user overview of how to use BigBlueButton (with videos) visit [bigbluebutton.org](http://bigbluebutton.org).

 The source code for BigBlueButton is hosted on [GitHub](http://github.com/bigbluebutton/bigbluebutton).

 ## Getting started

-BigBlueButton enables real-time sharing of audio, video, slides, chat, and the presenter's desktop.
-Users join a BigBlueButton session either as a viewer or moderator.
-A viewer can chat and send/receive audio and video.
-A moderator can mute/unmute other viewers, lock down viewers, or make anyone (including themselves) the presenter.
+BigBlueButton enables real-time sharing of audio, video, presentation (with whiteboard markup), chat, and the presenter's desktop.

+A user joins a BigBlueButton session either as a _viewer_ or _moderator_.
+A viewer (typically the student) can chat and send/receive audio and video.
+A moderator (typically the instructor) can mute/unmute other viewers, lock down viewers, or make anyone (including themselves) the presenter.
 A user who is the current presenter can upload slides and annotate them for all to see.

 If you are new to BigBlueButton, to get started we recommend (in order):